faithwanjiku/churn-analysis/README.md

 # Telco Customer Churn Analysis

-# Project Overview
+# Overview
- The project explores Telco Customer Churn dataset.
-The goal was to identify key factors driving customer churn and its impact on revenue.
- I used Python and Pandas for Data Analysis and Matplotlib for Data Visualization.
+Telco's churn rate stands at 26%, mostly driven by month-to-month contracts (43% churn) and electronic check payments (45% churn) customers with both traits churn at 54%.
+Most churn occurs within the first 12 months, then drops off significantly after two years of tenure.
+This puts roughly $139K in monthly revenue (30.5% of the total) which is $1.67M annualized at risk.
+Recommends are; first-year retention, incentivizing longer contracts, and addressing friction in the electronic check experience.

 ## Problem
  Customer churn directly erodes recurring revenue, and acquiring a new customer typically costs more than retaining an existing one.
 Telco needed to understand which customers were most likely to churn and why, in order to prioritize retention spend where it would have the greatest impact
 ## Dataset
 - Telco Customer Churn Dataset.
 - The dataset has column such as customer id, contract type, payment method,